ellmetha/django-machina/docs/settings.rst

 Default: ``'Re:'``

 This is the prefix used to pre-populate the subject of a topic reply.
-For example: if a reply is being posted for the *Lorem Ipsum* topic, the prefilled subject will be *Re: Lorem Ipsum* will be proposed in the reply form.
+For example: if a reply is being posted for the *Lorem Ipsum* topic, the prefilled subject will be *Re: Lorem Ipsum* in the reply form.

 ``MACHINA_TOPIC_POSTS_NUMBER_PER_PAGE``
 ---------------------------------------